Kathi Kantha Rao

-Kathi Kantha Rao (evadnaina madathetestadu) (Telugu: కత్తి కాంతా రావు: ఎవడ్నయినా మడతెట్టేస్తాడు) is a 2010 Telugu comedy film written and directed by E. V. V. Satyanarayana and produced by Eedara Srinivasa Rao, Eedara Ravikumar, Eedupuganti Subramanyeshwar Rao, and Eedupuganti Purnachandra Rao under Big B Productions banner.
+Kathi Kantha Rao is a 2010 Indian Telugu-language comedy film written and directed by E. V. V. Satyanarayana and produced by Eedara Srinivasa Rao, Eedara Ravikumar, Eedupuganti Subramanyeshwar Rao, and Eedupuganti Purnachandra Rao under Big B Productions banner.
 The film stars Allari Naresh and Kamna Jethmalani in lead roles.
-The film soundtrack was composed by singer-turned-composer Mallikarjun with cinematography by Adusumilli Vijay Kumar and editing by Gautham Raju.
+The film soundtrack was composed by Mallikarjun with cinematography by Adusumilli Vijay Kumar and editing by Gautham Raju.
 The dialogues and story for the film were written by popular writer Prasad Varma.
-The film released on 10 December 2010 to positive reviews.
+The film released on 10 December 2010 to positive reviews and went to become a commercial success at the box office.
 This was Satyanarayana's last film as a director before his death in 2011.